carradjm/brinker-exercise/README.md

 ### Frontend

-1. Navigate to the frontend directory:
+1. Navigate to `/frontend` from the root directory:

     ```bash
-    cd ../frontend && yarn install
+    cd frontend && yarn install
     ```

 2. Build the frontend application: